rackerlabs/rackspace-how-to/content/cloud-servers/checking-for-a-security-compromise-rescue-mode-investigation.md

 #### Example

-Find all of the files in your cloud server owned by the `demo` user that have been accessed within the last five minutes:
+Find all of the files in your Cloud Server owned by the `demo` user that have been accessed within the last five minutes:

     find /mnt/demo -user demo -amin -5

-The following list of `find` command options might be useful while investigating the compromised cloud server investigation:
+The following list of `find` command options might be useful while investigating the compromised Cloud Server investigation:

     -nouser: shows output not associated with an existing userid
     -nogroup: shows output not associated with an existing groupid